Aware Senior Care Gives Back

 You can tell a lot about the character of an organization by looking at how they give back to their community.
 Gina and I admire people and organizations that give back through donations and hands-on volunteer work.
 It speaks volumes about who they are.
 It not only inspires you to be like them but also makes you consider doing business with them over an organization not involved in their community.

 When Gina and I started Aware in 2014 one of our strategic goals was to immerse ourselves in the Cary and Raleigh community and give as much as we could in donations, volunteer work, and free education.
-We thought we would share with you some of the things we’ve done and the acknowledgement we’ve received in our community.
+As one of the top home care agencies in Raleigh, NC and the surrounding area, we’re pleased to share with you some of the things we’ve done and the acknowledgement we’ve received in our community.

 We’ve been blessed with multiple awards in home care from the key major home care review organizations such as Home Care Pulse, SeniorAdvisor.com, and Caring.com.
 Those awards are a testimony to our employees for providing exceptional care to our families.

-In 2017 we were humbled to be honored by our Cary Chamber of Commerce as Small Business of the Year.
+In 2019, we were humbled to be honored by our Cary Chamber of Commerce as Small Business of the Year for the second time in two years.
 With all the wonderful small businesses associated with our Chamber, it was a big honor.
 A key review item in the application was giving back to the community.

 Since inception, Aware Senior Care has donated both money and hands-on help to the following organizations in the Triangle: